bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 #### 64K to 4K partition block size conversion procedure
-This project supports the 64K block sizes on the Seagate Central data partition by introducing support for a non-standard memory page table size of 64K.
+This project supports the 64K block sizes on the Seagate Central data partition by introducing support for a non-standard memory page size of 64K.

+While using 64K pages, as opposed to standard 4K pages, has a potential performance benefit, it means that the system is less memory efficient.

-An alternative route would have been to create a guide for converting the user data volume in the Seagate Central from 64K block size to a standard 4K block size.
-That way none of the 64K PAGE_SIZE work be necessary, however that would have meant the kernel would not be "slot-in" as such.
+One possibility might be to create a guide for converting the user data volume in the Seagate Central from 64K block size to a standard 4K block size.
+That way a standard memory page size of 4k could be used in the kernel which would be slightly more efficient in terms of memory and disk usage.

 #### Jumbo Ethernet Frames
 Jumbo Ethernet frames allow devices to transmit frames that contain more than the standard data payload of 1500 bytes.
-This is in order to be able to reduce the packet header transmission and processing overhead associated with each packet.
+This is in order to reduce the packet header processing overhead associated with each packet.

 I have never come across any normal home or small enterprise networks that uses Jumbo Ethernet frames.
 One important reason for this is